 While we welcome such exciting growth, there are challenges to address.
 NHTI must have enough faculty to teach, classroom space, equipment, and advanced technology to meet the College’s mission.
 Tuition, fees and declining support from the State isn’t enough to cover the actual cost of educating students.

-In 2010, the President’s Fund for Excellence was estabilished as a means to fund the highest priority needs for the College, and to award student excellence with scholarships.
+In 2010, the President’s Fund for Excellence was established as a means to fund the highest priority needs for the College, and to award student excellence with scholarships.

-The annual Winter Fling fundraiser for NHTI has raised more than $97,000 for the President’s Fund for Excellence.
+NHTI has raised about $150,000 for the President’s Fund for Excellence.

 In 2012, the College purchased a new U-Print Rapid Prototype 3-D Printer for the engineering technology programs.